roy-ganz/toql_guide/src/6-appendix/3-row-access-control.md

 // Todos with any permissions -> `*, permission ne ''`
 // Todos with UPDATE permission -> `*, permission fn sc 'UPDATE'` struct PermissionFieldHandler{
-	 default_handler: defaultFieldHandler, // The default field handler gives us default filters, such as `ne` };
+	 default_handler: DefaultFieldHandler, // The default field handler gives us default filters, such as `ne` };

 impl FieldHandler for PermissionFieldHandler